mmomtchev/Forez/README.md

 What is also interesting is that a similar event is described by Matthew Paris in his Chronica Majora - but it happens during the Barons' Crusade.
 It is not clear if this is the real reason for de la Mure's confusion.

+King Louis IX of France leaves from France on August 25 1248 and arrives in Cyprus on September 17 1248 - a total sailing time of 22 days.
+They winter in Cyprus and do not leave for Egypt until May 13 1249.

 #### Maimed

-He suffers a serious leg injury ([4], page 250 and [25] page 495) shortly shortly after the unopposed capture of Damietta in Egypt during the very first weeks of the crusade ([3], Eracles, book 34, chapter 1, 1248-1250 and [29], chapter 35).
+Guy V suffers a serious leg injury ([4], page 250 and [25] page 495) shortly shortly after the unopposed capture of Damietta in Egypt during the very first weeks of the crusade ([3], Eracles, book 34, chapter 1, 1248-1250 and [29], chapter 35).

 As the army is preparing to cross the Nile river, they are attacked by the Saracens.
 Count Guy V of Forez is a cavalry leader in the group of Count Charles I of Anjou, future king of Sicily.
 He leads a cavalry charge when he is unhorsed.
 He has to be carried back to the camp by the other knights ([29], chapter 42).
 Damietta is captured on June 4 1249, this incident happens a few weeks later.